 The Cooks are well serviced by Air New Zealand with flights direct to Rarotonga from Auckland on Monday, Wednesday, Thursday, Friday, Saturday and Sunday.
 Virgin Australia flies to the Cooks from Australia and New Zealand.
 Apart from the direct flight from Sydney, Australian travellers need to connect via Auckland.
 Air New Zealand also flies from Los Angeles.

 The International Airport was recently renovated completely and visitors now arrive in a shiny new arrivals hall.
-Some things don’t change and you will probably be greeted by ukulele strumming Jake Numanga who has been greeting and seeing off flights for over 20 years.
+Some things don’t change and you will probably be greeted by ukulele strumming Jake Numanga who has been greeting and seeing off flights for 35 years.
 The Customs folk are pretty friendly for officials in uniform, which is good because the airport itself is pretty dreary.
 There’s a duty free shop on the right as you arrive (before Customs) and the ANZ has an ATM to the left as you leave the terminal.
 There’s also a Westpac branch.
 Most resorts will have coaches to meet guests, backpackers will find representatives to the left after clearing customs.
 Rental car companies have offices outside the terminal and a taxi into Avarua costs around $25.
 There are lockers and Raro Tours will hold luggage ($6 per day per bag).
 This can be handy if you are travelling to the outer islands although your Rarotongan accommodation will probably store luggage for you.

 The runway on Aitutaki is enormous thanks to the US during World War Two.
 It is way out of proportion with the Air Rarotongan Saab aircraft and the quaint arrivals hut sporting the sign ‘Aitutaki International Airport’ is worth a photo.